 #4.
-Around 77 percent of firms conduct A/B testing on their websites
+Around 77 % of firms conduct A/B testing on their websites

 Most companies rely on A/B testing to identify design variations that deliver better conversions, images, and fonts.
 These factors help businesses reduce shopping cart abandonment by customers.

 #5.
-60 percent of firms say A/B testing is critical for improving their conversion rates
+60% of firms say A/B testing is critical for improving their conversion rates

-Though there are many causes that affect conversion rates, the latest A/B testing statistics show that the majority of businesses think A/B testing is one of the best methods to optimize conversions.
+Though many causes affect conversion rates, the latest A/B testing statistics show that the majority of businesses think A/B testing is one of the best methods to optimize conversions.

 #6.
-Nearly 44 percent of firms use split testing software
+Nearly 44% of firms use split-testing software

 While there are many benefits, automated A/B testing is not for all companies considering only 22 percent of businesses are content with their existing conversion rates.

 #7.
-Successful A/B testing can lead to an increase of 50 percent in the average revenue per unique visitor for eCommerce sites
+Successful A/B testing can lead to an increase of 50% in the average revenue per unique visitor for eCommerce sites

 If A/B testing is performed successfully, it can result in massive benefits.
-A/B testing statistics show that one-third of A/B testers first evaluate elements such as the call-to-action button, 20 percent of A/B testers assess headlines, and 8 percent of testers examine website copies.
+A/B testing statistics show that one-third of A/B testers first evaluate elements such as the call-to-action button, 20% of A/B testers assess headlines, and 8% of testers examine website copies.

 #8.
-Depending on the subject line, the traffic on the website can fluctuate by 500 percent
+Depending on the subject line, the traffic on the website can fluctuate by 500%

 A/B testing trends show that trying various headlines and links to test user acceptance can pay off big time.
 A study on A/B testing has revealed that traffic on a website largely depends on subject lines.